-The Open Textbook Library (OTL, https://open.umn.edu/opentextbooks/) is part of the Open Textbook Network, founded by the University of Minnesota.
-There are over 350 textbooks that are peer-reviewed and must meet specific criteria to be included.
+The Open Textbook Library (OTL, https://open.umn.edu/opentextbooks/) is part of the Open Education Network, founded by the University of Minnesota.
+There are over 850 textbooks (as of Spring 2021) that are peer-reviewed and must meet specific criteria to be included.

 LibreTexts (https://libretexts.org/) was founded by the University of California, Davis, and contains free online books, educational materials, and 3D interactive elements.
 Additional materials are being added due to a grant from the Department of Education.

 OpenStax (https://openstax.org/) was developed following traditional textbook publishing methods, including peer review, editorial support, and creation of ancillary content.
 Books are available in multiple formats (PDF, print on demand, on the Web) and are licensed to be revised and remixed by faculty who want create a custom solution for a course.

 Open Book Publishers (https://www.openbookpublishers.com/) Search open access books in the Humanities and Social Sciences from this not-for-profit based in the United Kingdom.
 In addition to fee-based hardback, paperback and ebook editions, free online editions of every title is available in PDF, HTML and XML formats to read via the website or downloaded for reuse.